-A whopping 91% of cyberattacks and the resulting data breach begin with a “spear phishing” email, according to research from security software firm Trend Micro.
-This conclusively shows that end-users really are the weak link in IT security.
+A whopping 91% of cyberattacks and the resulting data breach begin with a spear phishing email, according to research from security software firm Trend Micro.
+This conclusively shows that users really are the weak link in IT security.

-I will try to keep this as non-technical as possible, but there will be a few terms you may have to look up.
-Here are the steps to begin with.
-We will go into all of these one by one and explain what they mean.
+We will try to keep this as non-technical as possible, but there will be a few terms you may have to look up.
+Here are the 6 steps:

-There are two ways you can send phishing campaigns: the first is ‘spray-and-pray’ which is a shotgun approach.
-Get as many email addresses from the organization you can, and send them all an email that they might click on.
+There are two ways hackers send phishing campaigns: the first is ‘spray-and-pray’ which is a shotgun approach.
+Get as many email addresses from the organization they can, and send them all an email that they might click on.
 The second approach is decide what data you are after, then figure out who has access to that data, and specifically target those people.
 That is the spear phishing approach, and for instance LinkedIn is extremely useful during this targeting step.

 There are several ways to get your hands on the email addresses from an organization.
 The one favored by the bad guys is using scripts to harvest email addresses from the large search engines.
-You’d be surprised how many emails you can get your hands on and how big your phishing attack surface is.
-KnowBe4 has a free service called the Email Exposure Check that provides your list of exposed email addresses as a one-time free service.
-Once you have the email addresses of the few people you are targeting you are ready for step two.
+You’d be surprised how many emails can be captured this way and how big a given organization's spear phishing attack surface is.
+Once the bad guys have the email addresses of the few people they are targeting, it's on to step two.

-It’s obvious that if you want to arrive in the inbox of your target, you need to make sure that your email is not caught by the antivirus software that your target uses.
-Do your homework and research the IT job sites for open system admin positions at your target.
-The amount of information you find there is often astounding and tells you exactly what antivirus and which version they use.
-Otherwise social media provides many other ways to find out, and once you know, set up a test bed, install that AV and make sure the email comes through OK.
-You can use Metasploit to help you with this, it is an open source computer security project which provides information about security vulnerabilities and aids in penetration testing.
+For an attack to arrive in the inbox of a target, the email needs to get past the antivirus software that the target uses.
+A quick search on the IT job sites for open system admin positions at the target's organization provides an astounding amount of information.
+They will often list exactly what antivirus and which version they use.
+Otherwise DNS cache snooping and even social media give many other ways to find out.
+Once the AV is known, it's installed on a test bed to make sure the email comes through ok.
+Metasploit can help with this, it is an open source computer security project which provides information about security vulnerabilities and aids in penetration testing.

-You need to make sure that you can get the information out of the organization you are attacking, so the payload you are sending with your attack needs to allow traffic to exit the organization.
+Hackers can't get the information out of the organization they are attacking unless the payload sent with the attack allows traffic to exit the organization.
 A popular payload is called ‘reverse_https’ because it creates an encrypted tunnel back to the metasploit server, which makes it very hard for security software like intrusion detection or firewalls to detect anything.
-For those products your exiting phishing data all looks like normal https traffic.
+For those products, exiting phishing data all looks like normal https traffic.

-You can raise a temporary mail server and blast away, but that mail server will not have a reputation score which will block a lot of email from getting in.
-A better solution is going to GoDaddy, purchase a valid domain name, use the free email server that comes with the domain and set it up, so that you automatically have an MX record created for you by GoDaddy.
-While you are at it, also do a Whois lookup and change the GoDaddy Whois information for your phishing domain.
-All that helps mail getting through, which you can send with any email client, or with a script.
+One option is to raise a temporary mail server and blast away, but that mail server will not have a reputation score which will block a lot of email from getting in.
+A better solution is going to GoDaddy, purchasing a valid domain name, using the free email server that comes with the domain and set it up, so that an MX record is automatically created by GoDaddy.
+Also it's easy to change the GoDaddy Whois information to match any targeted domain.
+All that helps mail getting through, which can be sent with any email client, or with a script.

-Let’s assume that your target clicked on the link, and you were able to place a keylogger on their machine.
-Now it’s a matter of waiting for the hourly burst of keyboard data back to your server, and monitoring for the credentials you are after.
-Once you have those, it’s a matter of getting into the workstation, get all network password hashes, crack them and get elevated to administrator access to the whole network.
+Let’s assume a target clicked on the link, and the bad guys were able to place a keylogger on their machine.
+Now it’s a matter of waiting for the hourly burst of keyboard data back to their server, and monitoring for the credentials they are after.
+Once they have those, it’s a matter of getting into the workstation, getting all network password hashes, cracking them and getting elevated to administrator access to the whole network.